-We teach values as an essential component in the learning and development of every child.
-That’s why we have six pillars in our Character Counts program that we weave through all our lessons—whether our lessons include demonstrations, practical activities, or debates.
-Our pillars are responsibility, caring, trustworthiness, responsibility, fairness, and citizenship.
+We understand the important role that values play in the development of each child, which is why we include the six pillars of our Character Counts program in practical activities, and demonstrations.
+Our pillars are trustworthiness, respect, responsibility, fairness, caring, and citizenship.

-Our team of specialists in Early Childhood education prepare every lesson to include rich language learning experiences, early literacy skills for reading and writing, math activities, sensory exploration, physical activities, discovery and science activities, creative expression, and opportunities to develop social skills and emotional values.
+Our team of professionals, specialized in Early Childhood education, carefully prepare daily lesson plans to include sensory exploration, rich language learning experiences, early literacy skills for reading and writing, math activities, physical activities, creative expression, discovery and science activities, and opportunities to develop social skills and emotional values.

-In Early Childhood, we know each child is a unique individual who matures and progresses at their own pace.
-As a result, each child’s rate of development varies from their peers.
-Some children require different types of support to reach milestones at age-appropriate stages, according to research on age-group parameters.
-For this reason, we offer social support and emotional guidance from a professional psychologist and a learning specialist.
+In the Early Childhood section, we’re aware that each child is a unique individual who matures and progresses at their own pace.
+As a result, the rate of development can vary from child to child.
+According to research based on age-group parameters, some children can require different types of support to reach milestones at age-appropriate stages.
+For this reason, our program offers social support and emotional guidance from a professional psychologist and a learning specialist.

-The main role of our Learning Specialist in Early Childhood is to address the areas of difficulty a child may have and to provide early intervention.
-Our Learning Specialist also provides extra support to children who require it.
-In some cases, children may require additional support from an off-site Learning Specialist to learn strategies to adapt to different learning styles or to overcome difficulties.
+In Early Childhood, the main role of our Learning Specialist is to provide early intervention to address the areas of difficulty a child may have.
+Our Learning Specialist also works with children who require extra support.
+In some cases, children may require additional support from an off-site Learning Specialist to overcome difficulties or to learn strategies to adapt to different learning styles.

-To facilitate positive, healthy, and integral childhood development, we believe our program is only a part of the essential pieces necessary at Colegio Menor.
-As a result, we offer a range of opportunities to encourage parents and the school to work as a team, while also offering parents ongoing communication and the support necessary for collaboration.
-Also, we encourage our young learners to develop a sense of connectedness and belonging within the wider community.
+At Colegio Menor, we believe our program is only a part of the essential pieces necessary to facilitate healthy, integral, and positive childhood development.
+For this reason, we offer a wide array of opportunities to encourage the school and parents to work as a team, while also offering parents the support and ongoing communication that is necessary to establish effective collaboration.
+Additionally, as part of a greater community, we encourage our young learners to develop a sense of connectedness and belonging within the wider community.